medined/perl-5-by-example/perl_5_by_example/web-servers.md

 <P>You can use this same counting technique to display the most frequent remote
 sites that contact your server.
 You can also check the status code to see how many requests have been rejected.
 The next section looks at status codes.

-<H3><A name="Example: Looking at the Status Code">Example: Looking at the Status
+### Example: Looking at the Status Code

-Code</A></H3>It is important for you to periodically check the server's log file in order to determine if unauthorized people are trying to access secured documents.
+It is important for you to periodically check the server's log file in order to determine if unauthorized people are trying to access secured documents.
 This is done by checking the status code in the log file entries.
 <P>Every status code is a three digit number.
 The first digit defines how your